aikar/wormhole/README.markdown

 To run the tests, simply type ./runTests.js from the `node_modules/wormhole` folder.

+## Benchmarks
+There is a benchmark script in the examples folder to benchmark receiving messages.

+Sending bottlenecks the current benchmark, but on a 3.4ghz CPU, with a small message I was able to get up to 59k messages per second without circular reference checks on the encoding (sending) side.
+With circular reference checks I was getting 50k messages per second.

+On a large message, with a data set of 2.4k per message (encoded), I was getting 20k messages per second.
+The large data test was not bottlenecked by sending and represents the actual throughput of receiving large messages, as it loaded a raw buffer for sending and didnt need to do the encoding.

+So in typical server setups with a proper implementation to use multiple processes to achieve multi core concurrency, Wormhole should be able to do 125-150k messages per second for small to medium messages.

 ## Contributing
 If you would like to contribute, please fork the project on github, make changes and submit pull requests back to me.